 - Amended Habitat Expansion Agreement

-DWR anticipates that FERC will issue a new license order in 2013 pending issuance of the aquatic biological opinion from the National Marine Fisheries Service.
+DWR anticipates that FERC will issue a new license order later this year pending issuance of the aquatic biological opinion from the National Marine Fisheries Service.